-The Developer also misrepresents that the City denied its requests to install fencing and build three new access points to the Badlands.
-On the contrary, the Director of the City Planning Department correctly applied the City Code when it required the Developer to file the correct applications for major review before building fencing and adding access points.
+The Developer also misrepresents that the City denied its requests to install fencing and build 25 three new access points to the Badlands.
+On the contrary, the Director of the City Planning 26 Department correctly applied the City Code when it required the Developer to file the correct 15 Judge Herndon found that if the City had granted an extension to a permit that Judge Crockett had voided, the City would likely be contempt of court.
+Ex.
+CCCC at 1508.
+28 applications for major review before building fencing and adding access points.
 See Ex.
-DDDD ¶¶ 9-18; Exs.
+DDDD ¶¶ 9-1 18; Exs.
 DDDD-5 at 1537, DDDD-7 at 1539-41.
 The Developer never filed the proper applications.
-Ex.
+2 3 Ex.
 DDDD at 1519.
 It is therefore untrue that the City "denied" the Developer access or fencing.
-Moreover, if the Developer was aggrieved by the City's requirement that the Developer file the appropriate applications for access or fencing, its remedy was to appeal that decision to the City Council.
-If it was still aggrieved, its remedy would be a PJR, not an action for a taking, which is essentially asking this Court to second-guess the City Planning staff's application of Las Vegas' ordinances to the Developer request for additional access or fencing.
-See UDC 19.16.100; see also NRS 278.3195.
+Moreover, if the Developer was aggrieved by the City's requirement that the Developer file the 4 5 appropriate applications for access or fencing, its remedy was to appeal that decision to the City Council.
+If it was still aggrieved, its remedy would be a PJR, not an action for a taking, which is 6 essentially asking this Court to second-guess the City Planning staff's application of Las Vegas' 7 8 ordinances to the Developer request for additional access or fencing.
+See UDC 19.16.100; see also 9 NRS 278.3195.
 The Developer never appealed the Directors decision, nor did it file a PJR.
-The Developer, therefore, cannot be heard to complain that the City imposed improper requirements to apply for access or fencing or that the City's alleged denial nullified the 17-Acre Approvals.
-See NRS 278.3195.
+The 10Developer, therefore, cannot be heard to complain that the City imposed improper requirements to apply for access or fencing or that the City's alleged denial nullified the 17-Acre Approvals.
+See NRS 11 12 278.3195.